jamesward/salesforce-developer-workshop/Using-the-Salesforce1-Platform-APIs.md

 ![](images/api.jpg)

-## Requirement

-You need Node.js to perform the exercises in this module.
-If you don't already have Node.js installed on your system, you can install it [here](http://nodejs.org/).

 > This module is recommended but optional.
 If you are not interested in building custom applications (applications hosted outside your Salesforce instance), you can move to Module 11.

 ## Step 1: Create a Connected App